tsgates/arch-wiki-markdown/wiki/Namcap.md

     var/opt/, var/spool/, var/lock/, var/state/, var/run/, var/log/.
--   elffile-not-in-allowed-dirs (error) ELF files should only be in these directories: /lib, /bin, /sbin, /usr/bin, /usr/sbin, /lib, /usr/lib, /opt/$pkgname/.
+-   elffile-not-in-allowed-dirs (error) ELF files should only be in these directories: /lib, /bin, /sbin, /usr/bin, /usr/sbin, /lib, /usr/lib, /opt/$pkgname/
 -   empty-directory (warning) The following directory in the package is empty.
--   non-fhs-man-page (error) The package installs manual pages into a location other than /usr/share/man which is the directory for manual pages according to the FHS guidelines.
+-   non-fhs-man-page (error) The package installs manual pages into a location other than /usr/share/man which is the directory for manual pages according to the FHS guidelines
--   potential-non-fhs-man-page (warning) This file seems to be a manual page which is not installed in /usr/share/man but namcap is not too sure about it.
+-   potential-non-fhs-man-page (warning) This file seems to be a manual page which is not installed in /usr/share/man but namcap is not too sure about it
--   non-fhs-info-page (error) The package installs info pages into a location other than /usr/share/info which is where architecture independent data should be installed according to the FHS guidelines.
+-   non-fhs-info-page (error) The package installs info pages into a location other than /usr/share/info which is where architecture independent data should be installed according to the FHS guidelines
--   potential-non-fhs-info-page (warning) This file seems to be a info page which is not installed in /usr/share/info but namcap is not too sure about it.
+-   potential-non-fhs-info-page (warning) This file seems to be a info page which is not installed in /usr/share/info but namcap is not too sure about it
 -   incorrect-permissions (error) This file has incorrect ownership.
-The ownership of files in binary packages should be root/root.
+The ownership of files in binary packages should be root/root
--   file-not-world-readable (warning) The file is not readable by everyone; usually this should not be the case.
+-   file-not-world-readable (warning) The file is not readable by everyone; usually this should not be the case
--   file-world-writable (warning) Anyone can write to this file; again not a typical case.
+-   file-world-writable (warning) Anyone can write to this file; again not a typical case
 -   directory-not-world-executable (warning) The directory does not have the world executable bit set.
-This disallows access to the directory for programs running under user privileges.
+This disallows access to the directory for programs running under user privileges
--   incorrect-library-permissions (warning) The library file does not have permission 644 (readable and writable by root, readable by anyone else).
+-   incorrect-library-permissions (warning) The library file does not have permission 644 (readable and writable by root, readable by anyone else)
 -   libtool-file-present (warning) This file is a libtool (.la) file and should not be normally present.
-One can use the !libtool option in the options array of the PKGBUILD to remove these files automatically.
+One can use the !libtool option in the options array of the PKGBUILD to remove these files automatically
--   perllocal-pod-present (error) The file perllocal.pod should not be present in a perl package; see the Perl Package Guidelines for more information.
+-   perllocal-pod-present (error) The file perllocal.pod should not be present in a perl package; see the Perl Package Guidelines for more information
--   scrollkeeper-dir-exists (error) A scrollkeeper directory was found in the package. scrollkeeper should not be run till post_{install,upgrade,remove}.
+-   scrollkeeper-dir-exists (error) A scrollkeeper directory was found in the package. scrollkeeper should not be run till post_{install,upgrade,remove}
 -   info-dir-file-present (error) The info directory file /usr/share/info/dir was found in the package.
-This file should not be present.
+This file should not be present
--   gnome-mime-file (error) The file is an autogenerated GNOME mime file and should not be present in the package.
+-   gnome-mime-file (error) The file is an autogenerated GNOME mime file and should not be present in the package

 > Miscellaneous

--   mime-cache-not-updated (error) The package installs mime files but does not call update-mime-database to update them.
+-   mime-cache-not-updated (error) The package installs mime files but does not call update-mime-database to update them
 -   hicolor-icon-cache-not-updated (error) There are files in /usr/share/icons/hicolor but the hicolor icon cache has not been updated.
 One should use gtk-update-icon-cache (for packages depending on gtk) or xdg-icon-resource to update the icon cache.
-If you use xdg-icon-resource then you should declare a dependency on xdg-utils.
+If you use xdg-icon-resource then you should declare a dependency on xdg-utils
 -   insecure-rpath (error) An RPATH (for an executable) is outside /usr/lib.
 An RPATH to an insecure location is a potential security issue.
 See FS#14049 for discussion.